Computable reducibility of equivalence relations and an effective jump operator: Additional remarks and open questions

 \section{Additional remarks and open questions}

 We close with some open questions and directions for further investigation.

-\begin{question} For a c.e.\ set $A$, when is $E_A^+$ bireducible with $=^{ce}$? \end{question}
+\begin{question} For a c.e.\ set $A$, when is $E_A^{\jump}$ bireducible with $=^{ce}$? \end{question}

-By Theorem \ref{thm:nonhhs-is-high} if $A$ is not hyperhypersimple then $E_A^+$ is high for the jump, and by Theorem~\ref{thm:quasimaximal} if $A$ is quasi-maximal then $E_A^+<\mathord{=}^{ce}$.
-The question is, if $A$ is hyperhypersimple but not quasi-maximal, is $E_A^+$ high?
+By Theorem \ref{thm:nonhhs-is-high} if $A$ is not hyperhypersimple then $E_A$ is high for the jump, and by Theorem~\ref{thm:quasimaximal} if $A$ is quasi-maximal then $E_A^{\jump}<\mathord{=}^{ce}$.
+The question is, if $A$ is hyperhypersimple but not quasi-maximal, is $E_A^{\jump}$ high for the computable FS-jump?
 One construction of such a set is given in an exercise in \cite[IX.2.28f]{odifreddi}.

 We do not know whether the choice of notation for a countable ordinal affects the iterated jump.